 “What naturally came our way was fantastic support from the Dubai government,” Khan explains.
 “They got us involved in WIEF as our first major global platform for exposure.
 And that was great because we got to really apply a lot of the things that we know.

-“One of the things we did at WIEF was to train their young budding talent, and because we felt that we had a very powerful training programme, we had to prove it to someone, and we thought that this is our opportunity to really prove it in a meaningful way.
+“One of the things we did at WIEF was to train their young budding talent, and because we felt that we had a very powerful training program, we had to prove it to someone, and we thought that this is our opportunity to really prove it in a meaningful way.

 “We also did a panel discussion as well, and we were involved in a couple of other things, like a roundtable discussion, and it was lovely.
 WIEF has become a bit of a second family to us – they are amazing people and their vision is really aligned with ours, so we love the way they work.”